Proceedings

 Provides, inter alia, a discussion of the purposes of

-Brown, G., Bull, J. and Pendlebury, M. (1997) Assessing
+higher education. - Brown, G., Bull, J. and Pendlebury, M. (1997) Assessing

 Student Learning in Higher Education London: Routledge